 In speaking the word, there is no difference from one to the other.
-But for the space, they are spelled identically, down to the accent over the letter O, yet their meaning is not even close!
+But for space, they are spelt identically, down to the accent over the letter O, yet their meaning is not even close!

 Your French teacher would surely count writing the second in place of the first as an error.

 One feature of all romance languages, including French, that does not exist in English spelling, is the use of diacritical marks, or accents.

 Accents serve to indicate what sound the accented letter should make, the meaning of the word – without impacting its phonology, or to signal a dropped letter.